 Before Starting Therapy :

-- HIV, HBsAg, anti-HBc, anti-HBs, hepatits C serology, VZV serology
+- HIV, HBsAg, anti-HBc, anti-HBs, hepatitis C serology, VZV serology

 - Chest Xray and/or quantiferon to eliminate latent TB

-- Negative pregnancy test and counsel with regards to contraception for both male and female patients
+- Negative pregnancy test and counseling with regards to contraception for both male and female patients

 - Bring vaccinations up to date